Rupavati: Structure and Lakshana

 It is the 6th rāgam in the 2nd chakra Netra.
 The mnemonic name is Netra-Sha.
 The mnemonic phrase is sa ra gi ma pa dhu nu.
 Its ' structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):

 The notes used in this scale are shuddha rishabham, sadharana gandharam, shuddha madhyamam, shatsruthi dhaivatham and kakali nishadham.
 As it is a melakarta rāgam, by definition it is a sampurna rāgam (has all seven notes in ascending and descending scale).
 It is the shuddha madhyamam equivalent of Divyamani, which is the 48th melakarta scale.

 Asampurna Melakarta

 Rupavati is also the original name given to the 12th Melakarta in the list compiled by Venkatamakhin.
 The notes used in the scale are the same, but the scales are svarantara-shadava raga (4 notes in ascending scale and 6 are used in descending scale).

-Janya rāgams

-Rupavati has a few minor janya rāgams (derived scales) associated with it.
-See List of janya rāgams for full list of rāgams associated with Rupavati scale.

-Compositions

-Here are a few common compositions sung in concerts, set to Rupavati: